lenhoy/conference-portal/README.md

 # conference-portal
-Uni project developing an editable web portal using MEAN stack
+Uni project developing an editable web portal using Angular and Firebase